-Serve these easy refried bean wraps for lunch with with stone-ground natural tortilla chips and some fruit; or for dinner, with baked potatoes or sweet potatoes (tortilla chips and salsa are welcome, too).
-They’re also a good companion to soups.
-These go really well with Potato, Corn, and Green Chile Soup, for example.
+Serve these easy refried bean wraps for lunch with with stone-ground natural tortilla chips and some fruit!
+Or whip up this recipe for dinner and serve the wraps with baked potatoes or sweet potatoes.
+(Tortilla chips and salsa are welcome, too.)
+These wraps are also a good companion to soups, like our Potato, Corn, and Green Chile Soup, for example.
 Photos by Evan Atlas.

 Using organic refried beans makes this a snap, but if you’re a DIY kind of person, follow the link at the end of the recipe to make your own from scratch.
 To feed more people, the recipe doubles easily.
 If you’re eating solo, you might as well make two, as these keep well.

 Make one for dinner, and pack the second one for lunch the next day.
 What to do with the remaining half can of refried beans?
 Make Easy Hot Bean Dip, which also calls for half a can.
 Or, you can freeze the rest for future wraps.

 - 1/2 (16 oz) can spicy or green chili organic vegan refried beans (or see Note if you want to make them from scratch)